Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

 Submit incorporation documents and shareholder information

-Sign the licence agreement and pay the relevant fees
+Sign the license agreement and pay the relevant fees

 Open a corporate bank account